Skip to content

 The ESOLA Act makes amendments to:

-• expand the scope of the industrial manslaughter offence to capture negligent conduct leading to the death of individuals (e.g., bystanders/other persons) to whom a health and safety duty is owed;
+• expand the scope of the industrial manslaughter offence to capture negligent conduct leading to the death of all individuals (e.g. workers, bystanders and other persons) owed a health and safety duty

-• remove ambiguity around whether multiple parties in a contractual chain can be charged with the crime of industrial manslaughter; and
+• clarifying that multiple parties in a contractual chain can be charged with industrial manslaughter

 • provide for alternative verdicts for industrial manslaughter and Category 1 offences.